Maxwell Frederic Coplan

 Maxwell Frederic Coplan (February 13, 1912 – July 1, 1985) was an American photographer.
 His subjects included Bob Dylan, Alfred Hitchcock, Grace Kelly, Audrey Hepburn, Arthur Miller and Marilyn Monroe, as well as many other noted public figures of his time.

 Career

 His work appeared in the pages and covers of Cosmopolitan, Life and Time Magazine among others.

 Maxwell married Alice Coplan and they had two daughters, Nancy & Connie.
 He is survived by his daughters and three grandchildren, David Coplan Schneider, Scott Coplan Schneider and Catie Coplan Cannon.

 Maxwell trained his grandson, David Coplan Schneider in photography from the age of five.
-David is a co-owner of Dideo Films Photography.
+David is owner of Max Dawson Studio.